dustinpfister/blog_posts/_posts/js-parseint.md

 ### 1.2 - A basic example of parseInt

 A very basic example of parseInt might involve just passing a string of a number as the first argument when calling the parseInt function.
 The returned result will be a number rather than a string and if all goes well the value of the number will be the same of that of the string value.
-When called parseInt will attempt to parse what is passed to it as a number that will be an integer value, so I do not need to bother with rounding the result.
-So if for example I pass the string value of 42 the result will be a number with the value of 42 rather than a string of that number, also if I give a string value like 42.125 the result will again be f2
+When called parseInt will attempt to parse what is passed to it as a number that will be an integer value, so I do not need to bother with rounding the result, more on rounding a little later So if for example I pass the string value of 42 the result will be a number with the value of 42 rather than a string of that number, also if I give a string value like 42.125 the result will again be f2

 ```js
 console.log( parseInt('42') ); // 42